ThalesGroup/requin-2023-experiment/README.md

 pip install -e .
 ```

+Note that the oldest version of Python that this project has been tested on is 3.10, while the newest version is 3.12.

 ## Running Code to Generate Files
 After installing the project as a package, you can run the code in the CLI.